ethereum-optimism/specs/meta/OP Mainnet: release flow explained (high-level overview).md

 ## 2. Call everything done on the development side

-- Pass all check on the engineering criteria - in order to call something done on the development side, you need to go over the listed steps:
+- Pass all checks on the engineering criteria - in order to call something done on the development side, you need to go over the listed steps:
   - Code you have is implementation-complete 🏁
   - Code has automated tests, that are well explained
   - Code is behind a feature-flag 🚩